Complete the form below to ask us a question or make an enquiry. We’ll get back to you via phone or email as soon as possible.

 “My commitment goes beyond just providing legal support; I aim to empower clients with knowledge and understanding, enabling them to make informed decisions during challenging times.”

-Clients working with Jack can expect a high level of professionalism combined with a pragmatic, solutions-focused approach.
 Prior to starting his Training Contract, Jack worked as a Paralegal with Tozers’ Litigation & Employment team, where he assisted with contentious probate matters in particular.
-Drawing on this background, Jack is well-equipped to advise his clients on potential claims that could arise against their estate.
+He also spent his first seat with Tozers’ Wealth Management team in Teignmouth, assisting with all aspects of estate administration and preparing Wills and Lasting Powers of Attorney (LPAs).
+Drawing on this background, Jack is well-equipped to advise his clients on potential claims that could arise against their estate and aspires to qualify into our specialist Inheritance and Trust Disputes Team at the end of his Training Contact.

 Jack holds an Upper Second-Class Honours degree in Law from the University of Exeter, and recently completed his LPC LLM in Professional Legal Practice achieving a Distinction.